Quentin Crisp: Fame

-Crisp continued to perform his one-man show, published books on the importance of contemporary manners as a means of social inclusion (as opposed to etiquette, which he claimed is socially exclusive), and supported himself by accepting social invitations, and writing film reviews and columns for UK and US magazines and newspapers.
-He said that provided one could exist on peanuts and champagne, one could quite easily live by going to every cocktail party, premiere and first night to which one was invited.
+Crisp continued to perform her one-man show, published books on the importance of contemporary manners as a means of social inclusion (as opposed to etiquette, which she claimed is socially exclusive), and supported herself by accepting social invitations and writing film reviews and columns for UK and US magazines and newspapers.
+She said that provided one could exist on peanuts and champagne, one could quite easily live by going to every cocktail party, premiere and first night to which one was invited.

 Crisp also acted on television and in films.
-He made his debut as a film actor in the Royal College of Art's low-budget production of Hamlet (1976).
-Crisp played Polonius in the 65-minute adaptation of Shakespeare's play, supported by Helen Mirren, who doubled as Ophelia and Gertrude.
-He appeared in the 1985 film The Bride, which brought him into contact with Sting, who played the lead role of Baron Frankenstein and, in 1987, wrote the song "Englishman in New York" for Crisp.
+She made her debut as a film actress in the Royal College of Art's low-budget production of Hamlet (1976).
+Crisp played Polonius in the 65-minute adaptation of Shakespeare's play, alongside Helen Mirren, who played both Ophelia and Gertrude.
+She appeared in the 1985 film The Bride, which brought her into contact with Sting, who played the lead role of Baron Frankenstein, and who in 1987 wrote the song "Englishman in New York" for and about Crisp.
 Crisp also appeared on the television show The Equalizer in the 1987 episode "First Light", and as the narrator of director Richard Kwietniowski's short film Ballad of Reading Gaol (1988), based on the poem by Oscar Wilde.
-Four years later, he was cast in a lead role, and got top billing, in the low-budget independent film Topsy and Bunker: The Cat Killers, playing the door-man of a flea-bag hotel in a run-down neighbourhood, quite like the one he lived in.
+Four years later, she was cast in a lead role, and got top billing, in the low-budget independent film Topsy and Bunker: The Cat Killers, playing the door-man of a flea-bag hotel in a run-down neighbourhood, quite like the one she lived in.
 Director Thomas Massengale reportedly said that Crisp was a delight to work with.

-The 1990s would prove to be his most prolific decade as an actor, as more and more directors offered him roles.
-In 1992 he was persuaded by Sally Potter to play Elizabeth I in the film Orlando.
-Although he found the role taxing, he won acclaim for a dignified and touching performance.
+The 1990s was her most prolific decade as an actress, as more and more directors offered her roles.
+In 1992 she was persuaded by Sally Potter to play Elizabeth I in the film Orlando.
+Although she found the role taxing, she won acclaim for a dignified and touching performance.
 Crisp next had an uncredited cameo in the 1993 AIDS drama Philadelphia.
-Crisp accepted some other small bit parts and cameos, such as a pageant judge in 1995's To Wong Foo, Thanks for Everything!
+She accepted some other small bit parts and cameos, such as a pageant judge in 1995's To Wong Foo, Thanks for Everything!
 Julie Newmar.
-Crisp's last role was in an independent film, American Mod (1999), while his last full-feature film was HomoHeights (also released as Happy Heights, 1996).
-He was chosen by Channel 4 to deliver the first Alternative Christmas Speech, a counterpoint to the Queen's Christmas speech, in 1993.
+Crisp's last role was in an independent film, American Mod (1999), while her last full-feature film was HomoHeights (also released as Happy Heights, 1996).
+She was chosen by Channel 4 to deliver the first Alternative Christmas Speech, a counterpoint to the Queen's Christmas speech, in 1993.